 COVID-19 formal complaints

-We understand that these are challenging times for everyone and we would like to remind you that we offer a wide range of support services.
+We understand that these are challenging times for everyone and we would like to remind you that we offer a wide range of support services and regularly updated dedicated COVID-19 webpages.